 The Capital Release Unit (CRU) has made an important contribution to our strong capital position.
 It has been a key facilitator for exiting non-strategic businesses and assets.
-As of Q3 2020, we have made further significant progress in deleveraging the CRU.
+As of end 2020, we have made further significant progress in deleveraging the CRU

-- We reduced risk-weighted assets in the Capital Release Unit by 45% compared to 2018
+- We reduced risk-weighted assets in the Capital Release Unit by more than half compared to 2018

-- Leverage exposure in the CRU declined from 102 billion euros at the end of Q2 2020 to 90 billion euros at the end of Q3 2020.
+- Leverage exposure in the CRU declined by almost three quarters from 281 billion euros at the end of 2018 to 72 billion euros at the end of Q4 2020.